Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Map Your Light

-This is THE most important task:
+This is the most important task:

 Track sun exposure for potential garden areas:

-Note hours of DIRECT sun (not dappled)
+Note hours of direct sun (not dappled)

 Track at different times of year (summer vs. winter)